neondatabase/neon/README.md

 The project used to be called "Zenith".
 Many of the commands and code comments still refer to "zenith", but we are in the process of renaming things.

+## Quick start
+[Join the waitlist](https://neon.tech/) for our free tier and connect to it with your preferred postgres client (psql, dbeaver, etc)

 ## Architecture overview

 A Neon installation consists of compute nodes and Neon storage engine.